 The Joseph Sams School operates on the principle of positive reinforcement to increase appropriate behaviors and to decrease inappropriate behaviors.
 This management system stresses redirection and replacement skills for incompatible behaviors and for behaviors requiring additional measures, behavior plans will be developed.

 Lost and Found

-For the security of student and staff, all visitors are required to sign-in and sign-out when entering and existing the facility.
-Visitors name tags are available at the sign-in/sign-out podium located in the foyer.
-Name tags must be worn at all time while visiting the facility.
+For the security of students and staff, all doors are kept locked during school hours.
+All visitors are required to sign-in and sign-out when entering and existing the facility.

 Both fire drill and tornado drill procedures are in place and posted in all rooms throughout the building.
 Periodic drills are held to ensure that all staff and students are familiar with these procedures and are able to quickly respond in case such emergencies should arise.